Functional-Bus-Description-Language/Specification/src/parametrization.typ

 ]
 ]

-Constants must be included in the generated code, both for the provider and for the requester.
+Constants defined inside bus or block functionalities must be included in the generated code, both for the provider and for the requester.
 This allows for having a single source of the constant value.

 A constant can be defined in a single line in the single-line constant definition or as a part of the multi-constant definition.